kristirrapaj/kristirrapaj/README.md

 - 👋 Hi, I’m @kristirrapaj

 <h2>Junior Software Developer</h2>
-Currently working for <a href="https://www.sister.it/">Sistemi Territoriali</a> in the GIS software department.
+Currently working for <a href="https://www.sister.it/">Sistemi Territoriali</a> in the GIS software department for public utilities.

 <h2>Projects</h2>
 This github profile is a showcase of projects that I have worked on, including data management and video games across different platforms.